onkardongare/HousePricePredictor/README.md

 python app.py
 ```

 c.
-Now press we see the flask app is running on port 8080 and in a terminal
-link is present to see the app, so press ctrl + left click on a given link then you redirect to your default browser
+Now we can see the flask app is running on port 8080.
+In a terminal link is present to see the app, so press ctrl + left click on a given link then you redirect to your default browser